-Ordinary Resolution 6 proposed in item 6 above, if passed, will authorise and empower the Directors of the Company from the date of the above Annual General Meeting until the next Annual General Meeting to issue shares in the capital of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) up to an amount not exceeding in aggregate 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company of which the aggregate number of shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) does not exceed 20% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Resolution is passed, for such purposes as they consider would be in the interests of the Company.
+Ordinary Resolution 6 proposed in item 6 above, if passed, will authorise and empower the Directors of the Company from the date of the above Annual General Meeting until the next Annual General Meeting to issue shares in the capital of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) up to an amount not exceeding in aggregate 50% of the total number of issued the Directors be and are hereby authorised to complete and do all such acts and things (including executing such documents as may be required) as they may consider expedient or necessary to give effect to the transactions contemplated by this Resolution."
+(Resolution 7)

+The effect of the resolutions under the heading "Special Business" in this Notice of the Annual General Meeting shares (excluding treasury shares and subsidiary holdings) in the capital of the Company of which the aggregate number of shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) does not exceed 20% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Resolution is passed, for such purposes as they consider would be in the interests of the Company.
 This authority will, unless revoked or varied at a general meeting, expire at the next Annual General Meeting of the Company.